-Foundation Training is a 2 year programme designed to act as a bridge between medical school and specialty training.
-It creates the opportunity to gain experience working in a number of different specialties and was introduced in 2005 to replace the Pre-Registration House Officer (PRHO) year.
+Foundation Training is a 2-year programme designed to act as a bridge between medical school and specialty training.
+It creates the opportunity to gain experience working in several different specialties and was introduced in 2005 to replace the Pre-Registration House Officer (PRHO) year.

 The training is supported by a curriculum which describes the domains and progress required to satisfactorily complete each stage.